bcgov/castor/R/SpaDES-modules/forestryCastor/README.md

 variable = the variable in the pixels table that is to be constraine upon.
 Note: there are three hard coded variables of interest: eca, dist and multi.

 * eca = equivalent clear cut area.
-This variable uses growingstockCLUS to update its value through simulation time.
+This variable uses growingstockCastor to update its value through simulation time.
 All cases where eca is used require type = 'le'.

 * dist = euclidean distance from a forestry disturbance.
-This variable uses disturbanceCalcCLUS to update its value through simulation time.
+This variable uses disturbanceCalcCastor to update its value through simulation time.
 All cases where dist is used require type = 'ge'.

 * multi = multiple condition.
 This variable requires an sql statement in the multi_condition column e.g., age > 12 & blockid > 0.
 All cases where multi is used require type = 'ge'.
 Because more than one variable is used in the constraint, and if there are not enough pixels to meet the constraint, the order of the remaining pixels required will follow the order in which the mutli condition was set.
 Thus, for age > 12 & crown_closure > 50, the model will select the remainder from a sort as: age DESC, crown_closure DESC.

 ### Input Parameters

-* *clusdb*.
-Connection to clusdb - see [clusdb](https://github.com/bcgov/clus/tree/master/R/SpaDES-modules/dataLoaderCLUS)
+* *castordb*.
+Connection to castordb - see [castordb](https://github.com/bcgov/castor/tree/master/R/SpaDES-modules/dataCastor)
 * *useAdjacencyConstraint*.
 A logical variable determining if adjaceny constraints should be enforced or not.
 Default = FALSE.
 * *harvestPriority*.
 The order in which harvest units are queued for harvesting.
 Greatest priority first (e.g., oldest or a priority from linear programming).
 DESC is decending, ASC is ascending
 * *harvestFlow*.
 A table with the target harvest for a given time period and location.
 * *scenario*.
 A description of the scenario being run.
 * *calb_ymodel*.
-A gamma model for adjusting yields and calculating prediction intervals on timber volumes. see [here](https://github.com/bcgov/clus/blob/master/R/Params/linkHBS_VRI_Calibtation.md)
+A gamma model for adjusting yields and calculating prediction intervals on timber volumes. see [here](https://github.com/bcgov/castor/blob/master/R/Params/linkHBS_VRI_Calibtation.md)
 * *growingStockConstraint*.
 The percentage of standing merchantable timber that must be retained through out the planning horizon. values [0,1]

 #### Data Needs